Cylindropuntia californica: Distribution and habitat

-All 3 varieties of this species are found in Baja California, Mexico, with var. california only found in the United States in southern San Diego County.
-Variety californica is usually found in sandy soils and sandy loams of slopes and valleys, typically in coastal sage scrub and coastal chaparral, at elevations between 30 and 150 m.
+All three varieties of this species are found in Baja California, Mexico, with var. california only found in the United States in southern San Diego County.
+Variety californica is usually found in sandy soils and sandy loams of slopes and valleys, typically in coastal sage scrub and coastal chaparral, at elevations of between 30 and 150 m.
 The other two varieties in Baja California have more inland distributions, including one in the San Felipe Desert and one on the western slope of the Sierra de San Pedro Mártir.